OGGM/oggm-edu/docs/simulator.rst

   For this, use the "Beginner mode" (*ELA* = 3000, *Width* = *Constant* and *Slope* = 11°) and let the glacier grow until it reaches equilibrium and note on a piece of paper: the equilibrium *Time*, *Length*, *Area*, *Volume*, *Max ice thickness* and *Max ice velocity* of the glacier.
-- Next, simulate a glacier in a continental climate in polar latitudes (smaller Mass Balance gradient, e.g. 3) and take some notes again.
+- Next, simulate a glacier in a continental climate in polar latitudes (lower Mass Balance gradient, e.g. 3) and take some notes again.

 **Questions to answer:**